 This expedition will be led by two experienced Guides with a maximum guide guest ratio of 1:6.

 All food will be carried by the group.
-We are obtaining excellent provisions that are not only lightweight but nutritious.
+You'll be provided excellent provisions that are not only lightweight but nutritious.
 Every participant will be asked to help out in the kitchen and will be required to help with tents and camp equipment.

-This trek is a real adventure out in the elements, in freezing conditions on a very big mountain.
-It will be rough going, but all epic adventures are.
-We are offering this trip at a very low price because our team is donating their time to help us achieve the traverse.
+This trek is a real adventure.
+We're at the mercy of the elements, in freezing conditions on a very big mountain.
+It can be tough going, but many epic adventures are.

 Day 1 Today we will meet in Harrietville for welcome drinks and our briefing.
 Once the group is assembled, we will transfer to our accommodation in Mount Beauty.